SHIVANSHIDWIVEDI/Leetcode-Metrics/README.md

 # Leetcode-Metric
 # ✅ 🔁 Cloning a GitHub Repository
+METHOD 1 -->
-1. Navigate to your project folder
+ Navigate to your project folder

          cd path/to/your/LeetMetric
 Initialize Git (if not done) :

     git init